nathanvid/infinitemage-website/content/chapters/chapter_0215.md

 At the end of the bridge stood a dome-shaped structure.
 It was the Great World Hall where his friends were being held captive.

 Being able to see the building was good news.
-It meant Canis had disabled the Mecha System.
+It meant Canis had disabled the Mecca System.

 "What?
 You're still here?"